Meads: Air raids

 On 4 May 1942, the first raid on Eastbourne by fighter-bombers took place.
 One of the casualties was the Meads parish church of St John, which was set ablaze and severely damaged.
 Until the church was rebuilt in 1957, services were held at the parish hall in Meads Street.
 The tower, which originally had a steeple, survived the raid but was not attached to the nave when the latter was rebuilt.

-At lunchtime on Sunday 7 March 1943, a raid by Messerschmitt Bf 109 and Focke-Wulf Fw 190 aircraft caught Eastbourne unawares.
+At lunchtime on Sunday 7 March 1943, a raid by Messerschmitt Bf 109 and Focke-Wulf Fw 190 aircraft caught Eastbourne unaware.
 In what is now known as ‘Upper Meads’, a bomb destroyed 22 - 28 Meads Street and others fell in the gardens of 3 Staveley Road and 41 St John’s Road.
 There were 14 civilian fatalities; 50 persons were injured.
 Houses used as billets by the Canadian army were damaged in Milnthorpe Road.
 The following evening, the German Home Service (not the broadcasts in English by Lord Haw Haw) carried interviews with two pilots who had taken part in the raid.
 The aircrew vividly described the effects of a bomb on a large block of buildings (“it seemed to disintegrate into a cloud of blue-black smoke”) as they were making for the town.